BS-LDM: Effective Bone Suppression in High-Resolution Chest X-Ray Images with Conditional Latent Diffusion Models: Experiments and Discussion

-In our SZCH-X-Rays dataset, our method outperforms all other approaches in terms of BSR (1.0\%$\uparrow$), MSE (14.3\%$\downarrow$), PSNR (1.047$dB \uparrow$) and LPIPS (64.7\%$\downarrow$).
-The results shown in Fig. \ref{comp} (b) reveal sharper details in the BS-LDM outputs, particularly when compared to BS-Diff and the autoencoder-based model.
-However, the differences are less pronounced than those observed in the SZCH-X-Rays dataset due to the inherent blurring in the JSRT dataset.
-From a quantitative perspective, BS-LDM achieves significantly lower LPIPS on the JSRT dataset, indicating a higher perceptual quality of the generated soft tissue images.
-Despite generally fair performance across several metrics, ResNet-BS shows poor bone suppression in the clavicular area, as illustrated in Fig. \ref{comp} (b).
-The autoencoder-based model, MCA-Net, and BS-Diff perform poorly on most metrics, primarily due to slight pixel-level luminance differences and lack of detail.
+On the public JSRT dataset, our method consistently outperforms all other approaches across key metrics, achieving improvements in BSR by 2.1\% ($\uparrow$), MSE by 11.3\% ($\downarrow$), PSNR by 2.315 dB ($\uparrow$), and LPIPS by 31.0\% ($\downarrow$).
+As illustrated in Fig. \ref{comp}, BS-LDM produces sharper and more detailed outputs compared to BS-Diff and MCA-Net.
+However, the distinctions are less pronounced than those observed in the SZCH-X-Rays dataset, likely due to the inherent blurring present in the JSRT dataset.
+Quantitatively, BS-LDM delivers significantly lower LPIPS scores on the JSRT dataset, reflecting enhanced perceptual quality and better preservation of soft tissue details.
+By contrast, the autoencoder-based model, MCA-Net, Rani \textit{et al.}, and BS-Diff demonstrate mediocre performance across most metrics, which can be attributed to minor pixel-level luminance inconsistencies and a lack of fine detail retention.